cliffordjorgensen/guideFinder/README.md

   * If traveler has account then chat interface appears
   * Else traveler is prompted to make an account.

-# to-do

-  * maps and markers for nearby guides
-  * query sql database for lat lng (loop)
-  * chat functionality
-  *

-current work assignments:

-Badri: after guide authentication, guide re-direction.

-CLiff: queury sql for lat lng append markers to map, integrated the search radius query.

-Adam: CHAT(socket.io)

-Julianna: css,

-Guide account has a profile this is where the guide "sells" themselves (profile api). eventually travelre can create account with google/facebook modal pops up to take payment info through paypal or other medium when the meeting happens the app should notify the guide and trveler that they are close to each other. after the experience when the traveler and guide split prompt the traveler for a guide rating(modal), and the guide gets his payment.

 ## API's

 google maps (geolocater)
 profile apis / survery apis
-sign in api (google/facebook)
-chat api?
+chat api(socket.io)
 payment (fake for now)
 ratings/reviews(yelp api)

 ## Technology

-socket.io chat capability within the app after traveler sign-up. cookie and express session(sign-in persistence) bootstrap
+Socket.io chat capability within the app after traveler sign-up.
+MySQL local storage for guides and travelers
+Google Maps and related services bootstrap
+Express/Express-handlebars

+# to-do

+Traveler will be able to create account with google/facebook. modal pops up to take payment info through paypal or other medium when the meeting happens the app should notify the guide and traveler that they are close to each other.
+Prompt the traveler for a guide rating(modal) after the tour/experience